Defend against vampires with 10 gbps network encryption

 But how exactly can you encrypt "everything" in such a LAN-to-LAN scenario?
 And at what cost?

-If you had routers on both ends of the fiber, with each site having its own dedicated IP zones with no overlap, you could easily setup a VPN tunnel like IPSec or Wireguard between the two routers and solve your problem.
+If you had routers on both ends of the fiber, with each site having its own dedicated IP zones with no overlap, you could easily setup a VPN tunnel like IPSec or WireGuard between the two routers and solve your problem.

 That said, if you used a "stretched L2" approach like in our scenario, it would not be easy to go back and re-segment all your networking, moving from bridging to routing traffic.